LaviniaThosatriavi/Portfolio-Website/README.md

 This repository contains the code for my professional portfolio website, highlighting my personal experiences.
 Background images are sourced from carefully curated public free domains.

+**Note: The code in this repository is from the `master` branch.
+Please ensure that you are on the `master` branch when running the code.**

 ## Features

 - **Scrolling Parallax**: Provide an immersive and dynamic browsing experience with a scrolling parallax effect.
 Background elements move at different speeds based on the scroll position., creating a visually engaging effect.